 COURSE MARSHAL GUIDELINES (PDF)

-Course Marshals have the most direct role in ensuring safety on the course.
-Course Marshals stand at key marshal points on the course to ensure everyone is safe and going the right way.
-Marshals have a variety of jobs ontop of their primary tasks depending on their course marshal point such as: crossing guards, league representatives for other trail users, warning riders of upcoming obstacles and givers of encouragement.
-Radios are provided to communicate any problems or injuries.
-Course Marshals also keep track of any outside support, rule violations and DNF riders.
+Course Marshals have an active role in ensuring safety on the course.
+Course Marshals stand at key marshal points along the course to warn riders of hazards, direct riders, ensure fair play and provide rapid response to incidents.
+Course Marshals may also act as crossing guards and/or league representatives to other trail users.
+Radios are provided to communicate report any incidents or to call in medical assistance.
+A note pad is provided to keep track of any outside support, rule violations and riders who abandon the race.
 Course Marshal’s can hike or ride bikes to their marshal points.
+Lastly, remember to cheer on those riders as they pass

 Nutrition and hydration play key roles in keeping NICA students athletes safe and performing their best on the course.
 Feeders are often team volunteers doing this team job for their first time.
 As Feedzone Marshal, you will be guiding all the parent, coach and other volunteer feeders to keep the feedzone the ideal place it is for water and food hand-offs.
 The Feedzone Marshal needs to have a good understanding of the NICA rules about the feedzone and carries this portion of the NICA rulebook.
 (These rules are printed below.)
 “Everyone take one step back,” “No running,” and “Only feeders in the feedzone” are a few phrases parents and coaches come to expect from the Feed Zone Marshal.
-Keep everything running smoothly, but be sure to keep the fun levels high and enjoying being a key role at the feedzone.
+Keep everything high and enjoying being a key role at the feedzone.

 Finish Line Support Volunteers ensure NICA Student Athletels finish stong and make a smooth transition from competing to reuniting with parents, coaches and teammates.
 The finish line is often the most hectic and is the most crowded part of the racecourse.
 Parents and teammates are crowding around to see their athletes finish and athletes come through exhausted, fatigued, and in need of someone to corral them out of the way.
 Finish line support volunteers allow athletes a clear, safe exit from the race course.
 A quick training session meeting at the finish line will orient you in this unique part of the course.